zsquareplusc/lttp-backup/README.rst

 - Changed files are copied entirely.

 - Check before doing.
-Available space and capability to create the required number of files is checked before the copying starts.
+Available space and capability to create the required number of files (inodes) is checked before the copying starts.

 - Does not rely on external tools (``cp``, ``rsync`` etc.).